IGBC/Blog/content/Blog/DRAFT Arch.md

 I could at this point add a few remarks about my dislike of many GNOME design decisions, however this article is about Arch Linux not GNOME.
 Here instead I will just note that I may try some alternatives.

 Thankfully Graphics drivers are a different story.
 The system this anecdote is being written about is a small laptop fitted with a Nvidia GeForce 940M.
-(See an upcomming article for a review) Thankfully installing [Bumblebee](https://wiki.archlinux.org/index.php/Bumblebee) with the latest Nvidia binary driver was easy, as everything was correctly packaged and self configured.
+(See an upcoming article for a review) Thankfully installing [Bumblebee](https://wiki.archlinux.org/index.php/Bumblebee) with the latest Nvidia binary driver was easy, as everything was correctly packaged and self configured.
 I had a functioning GPU accelerated driver before I even had an X server.

 Week 2: (17/05/17)
 =======

 *Why won't this f***cking printer work*

-So far everything has been working fine with the arch installation.
+So far everything has been working fine with the Arch installation.
 Gnome is a f*cking nightmare but that's normal.
 This is a blog post about Arch not Gnome so I won't get into that.
 But now it is time to print something.
 Everyone knows printers only work if you sacrifice a goat, and everyone knows its worse on Linux.

 The problem comes when you consider the Arch way of packaging things; installing CUPS does not configure anything, leaving you fumbling through wiki and man pages desperate for some simple step by step guide on how to make it work.

 I would love to provide one however after much confusion, deadlines pressing, and doubt that the printer even worked I relented and handed my laptop to someone who knew what they were doing.
 After 30 minutes of frantic black magic he declared he didn't know why it didn't work.
 At that point and no point again since a piece of paper shot out of the printer containing my document.

-The printer has returned to it's coma.
+The printer has since returned to it's coma.

 **Recommendation:** Set up your printer drivers *before* you need to print something.